 CHEM 130 - General Chemistry IM | 5.0 | |

-CHEM 130 - General Chemistry I (5.0 units) Prerequisite: CHEM 120 CHEM 130 is the first semester of a two semester sequence designed for students intending to major in science and engineering.
-The lecture course covers classical/modern chemistry, with applications, in stoichiometry and classical atomic theory of chemistry, periodic properties, gas laws, modern quantum theory of atomic and molecular structure and periodic properties, thermochemistry, liquids and solids, and solution chemistry.
+CHEM 130 - General Chemistry I (5.0 units) Prerequisite: CHEM 120 This course is the first semester of a two-semester sequence designed for students intending to major in science and engineering.
+The lecture course covers classical and modern chemistry, with applications in stoichiometry and classical atomic theory of chemistry, periodic properties, gas laws, modern quantum theory of atomic and molecular structure and periodic properties, thermochemistry, liquids and solids, and solution chemistry.
 The laboratory introduces experimental chemistry with examples from all areas of chemistry. | ||

 PHY 213 - Physics for Scientists and Engineers - IIIM | 4.0 | |

-PHY 213 - Physics for Scientists and Engineers - III (4.0 units) Prerequisite: PHY 211 and MATH 191 This course is the third of a three-semester sequence and is designed for students transferring to a four-year institution with majors in the sciences and engineering.
-Topics covered are electric fields, electric potential, current, circuits, magnetic fields, Gauss' law, Ampere's law, Maxwell's equations, induction, and electromagnetic waves. | ||
+PHY 213 - Physics for Scientists and Engineers - III (4.0 units) Prerequisite: PHY 211 and MATH 191 This course is the first of a three-semester sequence designed for students transferring to four-year institutions with majors in the sciences and engineering.
+Topics covered include electric fields, electric potential, current, circuits, magnetic fields, Gauss' law, Ampere's law, Maxwell's equations, induction, and electromagnetic waves. | ||

 US HISTORY (IGETC 4)GE | 3.0 | |